ContextMapper/contextmapper.github.io/_docs/generators/mdsl.md

 <span class="k">IPA</span>
 </pre></div>

-The protected regions allow you to move _data types_, _endpoints_, _API providers_, and _API clients_ into its corresponding protected
-region so that they are not overwritten at re-generation.
-Thus, you can call the MDSL generator on the same file again and all objects within a protected region will not be changed.
+The protected regions allow you to guard _data types_, _endpoints_, _API providers_, and _API clients_ into so that they are not overwritten at re-generation.
+Thus, you can call the MDSL generator on the same file again and all objects within a protected region will still be there and remain unchanged.

 For example, you can move a set of _data types_ into the corresponding protected region if you changed the data types manually after generation and want to protect them:

 <div class="highlight"><pre><span></span><span class="c">// Generated from DDD Context Map &#39;Insurance-Example_Context-Map.cml&#39; at 21.10.2019 17:48:52 CEST.</span>
 <span class="k">API description</span> CustomerManagementContextAPI